imbs-hl/RF-hyperparameters-and-variable-selection/README.md

 ## Testing mode

 The script is set in testing mode as default.
 Scenario 1 simulations are conducted for $k = 10$ and $k = 50$.
 For scenarios 1 and 2, the script will generate similar figures to figures 1-(a) and 2-(a) of the manuscript; that is, for each value of  ```mtry```, the mean value of the estimated FDR.
-The estimated FDR in each replicate is calculated with the significant threshold of $0.05$ and using the adjusted empirical $p$-values of the Vita testing method, stored as a ```data.frame``` also containing values of the hyperparameters used to grow the random forest.
+The estimated FDR in each replicate is calculated with the significant threshold of $0.05$ and using the adjusted empirical $p$-values of the Vita testing method, stored as a ```data.frame```, which also contains values of the hyperparameters used to grow the random forest.
 Simulated data and related meta information are also stored in the testing mode.
 For scenario 1, a list containing the following information is stored for each replicate.

 - ```seed``` The seed value for initializing the random number generator.
 - ```k```: The size of the correlation block.